 The occurrence and severity of odor impacts depend on numerous factors, including the nature, frequency, and intensity of the source; wind speed and direction; and the presence of sensitive receptor.
-Although offensive odors rarely cause any physical harm, they still can be unpleasant, leading to considerable distress and often generating citizen complaints to local governments and regulatory agencies.
+Although offensive odors rarely cause any physical harm, they still can be unpleasant, leading to

-The SVSP would result in diesel exhaust emissions from on-site construction equipment during project construction.
+The CSP would result in diesel exhaust emissions from on-site construction equipment during project construction.
 The construction phase diesel exhaust emissions would be intermittent and temporary, and would dissipate rapidly from the source with an increase in distance.
 In addition, as discussed in subsection 4.4.2, above, ARB's Diesel Reduction Plan, over time, will further protect future residents from exposure to diesel emissions.

-The SVSP would not involve the long-term operation of any new sources of odor.
-However, implementation of the SVSP would involve development of commercial land uses that may be minor odor sources (e.g., dry cleaners, diesel generators).
+The CSP would not involve the long-term operation of any new sources of odor.
+However, implementation of the CSP would involve development of commercial land uses that may be minor odor sources (e.g., dry cleaners, diesel generators).
 These sources are typical of an urban environment.
-No unusual odor producing uses are proposed within the SVSP or the surrounding vicinity.
-Therefore, this impact is considered less than significant.